api3m/api3tools/README.md

 ### Event Types

 The Airnode RRP event type to search for must be given.
+Either the full event type name or a shorter alias can be given.
+The examples below use aliases for brevity.

-See the event type-specific options by putting --help after the event type.
+See event type-specific options by putting --help after the event type.

 ```sh
 $ rrplogs full --help      # Search for MadeFullRequest events